Behaviour is a Form of Communication.

 CYP Environment Features: click the button below

-Children will experience and interact with engaging media, games, and personalised learning content.
+Children will experience and interact with engaging media: video, animation, games, Augmented/Virtual reality (AR/VR), with personalised learning paths and content.

-We will continually develop and harness the power of games content to assess behaviour, social-emotional resilience, mental health, SEN, and formative assessment.
-As online gaming is a familiar and undeniably popular activity that young people (particularly young males) undertake in their day to day life, it is our belief that games content will be a core feature of the platform.
+We will continually develop and harness the power of media and games content to assess behaviour, social-emotional resilience, mental health, SEN and formative assessment.
+As the web, social media and online gaming are familiar and undeniably popular activities that young people undertake in their day-to-day life, it is our belief that games and media content will be a core feature of the platform.

 BehaviourNet is working collaboratively with Bournemouth University to produce high-quality animations and content for the system.